twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

 - TODO: Fix sign up form to use email as username
 - TODO: Add email == username enforcement/validation
 - TODO: Add email verification requirement test

+- TODO: Oh, if we have Site(1) in the DB always via migration, then update it via migration ;D
+    - Confirmed via fresh `./manage.py migrate` + `./manage.py dbshell`